 The project partners (TU Warsaw, ISSIA/CNR Genova) possess this expertise in the field of multimedia security (e.g. Voice-over-IP) and information hiding (e.g. covert channels) and are willing to contribute one such new lab station from each partner.
 However, it is necessary to integrate them into the existing lab infrastructure.
 At the same time, the project partners are interested in getting access to the existing lab stations in order to also offer a similar lab, either in times when the infrastructure is not in use by the FernUni lab, or in a joint lab course.
 To achieve this, the existing lab stations will have to be translated into the English language.
 At the same time, they can be updated to the latest versions of standards and tools.
 Finally, if the partners are to offer labs of their own, an English manual for teaching personnel must be provided.

-The proposed project enables FernUni students to get access to further relevant tools of information security, which could not be provided without the contribution from the international partners.
-At the same time, a joint lab course with student groups mixed over the partners enriches the student experience with respect to language and cultural issues, which in distance education only seldomly is possible.
+The proposed project enables FernUni students to get access to further relevant information security tools, which could not be provided without the contribution from the international partners.
+At the same time, a joint lab course with mixed student groups from the partners enriches the student experience with respect to language and cultural issues, which is only seldom possible in distance education.